Asian Civilizations and Humanities

 Times/Location

-Lingjun HuConversational Chinese II is the continuation of Conversational Chinese I, both of which are designed for students with at least two years of college-level Chinese who wish to improve their conversational skills.
+Jia XuThis course is designed for students with at least two years of college-level Chinese who wish to improve their conversational skills.
 It focuses on practical speaking and listening in real- world contexts, emphasizing fluency, vocabulary expansion, and cultural competence.
-Students will develop confidence in expressing opinions, narrating experiences, and engaging in spontaneous conversations on everyday andcontemporary topics.
+Students will develop confidence in expressing opinions, narrating experiences, and engaging in spontaneous conversations on everyday and contemporary topics.

 Note: This Course CANNOT be used to fulfill the language requirement.